-- Obtain pretreatment laboratory tests (eg, adrenal function [ACTH], clinical chemistries, liver function tests, and thyroid function tests) prior to initiation of therapy and before each cycle - Both nivolumab and ipilimumab are monoclonal antibodies administered via intravenous infusion, using separate intravenous lines - Both nivolumab and ipilimumab are clear to opalescent, colorless to pale-yellow solutions.
+- Obtain pretreatment laboratory tests (eg, adrenal function [ACTH], clinical chemistries, liver function tests, and thyroid function tests) prior to initiation of therapy.
+Clinical chemistries and liver function tests should be done before each cycle.
+Thyroid function tests should be done before Cycle 3 treatment, and every 6-12 weeks during nivolumab monotherapy - \ Both nivolumab and ipilimumab are monoclonal antibodies administered via intravenous infusion, using separate intravenous lines - Both nivolumab and ipilimumab are clear to opalescent, colorless to pale-yellow solutions.
 Their vials should be discarded if the solutions are cloudy, discolored, or contains extraneous particulate matter (other than a few translucent-to-white, proteinaceous particles) - Neither ipilimumab nor nivolumab should be coadministered with each other or with other drugs through the same intravenous line - When administered in combination with each other, nivolumab should be infused first, followed on the same day by ipilimumab, using separate infusion bags and in-line filters with pore sizes of 0.2 1.2 microns for each infusion - Vials of nivolumab and ipilimumab should not be shaken - The dosing schema for the induction and maintenance phases is shown below